 Hi friends, have you ever used Milk Paint?
-I have many friends who love it but I hadn’t used it until this week when I made over an ugly duckling of a mid-century modern night stand as part of a contest in the Fab Furniture Flippin’ Contest™ (FFFC) Group.
+I have many friends who love it but I hadn’t used it until this week when I made over a little but very ugly duckling Mid-Century Modern dresser as part of a paint challenge I participated in.

 Some of the veneer was missing and needed repairing.
-I pulled away all the loose pieces and used DAP Plastic Wood to fill in where needed.
+I pulled away all the loose pieces and used DAP Plastic Wood and a putty knife to fill in where needed.
 Thankfully, this was the only spot where the veneer needed to be patched.
 I had to re-glue one small spot on the top at the back.

 While I was patching the veneer I also used the DAP Plastic Wood to fill all the knob holes.
 While it dried I made a template for the new drawer pulls.
 I took measurements and found the center and the correct placement of the pulls.
 I marked spots on the template I made from an old hanging file folder.

 Once I had it perfect I lined up the template to the corner of the drawer.
 Using my handy dandy Scratch Awl I made indentations for the drill bit.
 Using a scratch awl ensures the drill bit will be perfectly centered.
 I didn’t have much wiggle room with the pulls I chose so the holes had to be perfect.

 See the two black dots below?
 Those are the indentations from using the scratch awl above.
 Oh yes and all the lovely holes I filled with the plastic wood.
 Once it’s dry just sand it like wood, but it’s harder than wood which resulted in some heavily sanded spots.

 The legs were loose and needed some attention too.
 The dowel that held the leg to the cross piece was broken.
 I worked some wood glue into both spots and pushed it back together.
 Next I set it on the ground and drove a wood screw through the bottom of the cabinet down into the leg to secure it.